 Make an impact that matters in the real world

 Collaborate with other high performers in a supportive team environment

-In addition to our full-time actuarial staff, we also provide opportunities for co-ops and internships by offering roles that are geared towards students currently enrolled in a university program.
+In addition to our full-time actuarial staff, we also provide opportunities for co-ops and internships that are geared towards students currently enrolled in a university program.
 You'll work on quality projects and gain valuable insight into the challenges and opportunities the actuarial profession can offer.
 Get a head start on your career – and start developing the skills you'll need before you graduate.